The tracking detector of the FASER experiment: Powering, cooling and readout system

 \subsection{Power supply system}

 In order to provide HV and LV to the SCT modules described in \cref{sec:modules}, three 19-inch rack mountable crates called the MPOD LV/HV Power Supply System\footnote{MRAAH2500A2H manufactured by W-IE-NE-R Power Electronics GmbH.} are installed in TI12, which host 3 HV modules\footnote{EHS 84 05p manufactured by Iseg Spezialelektronik GmbH.} and 18 LV modules\footnote{MPV 8008I manufactured by W-IE-NE-R Power Electronics GmbH.} in total.
-For other electronics, one 19-inch rack mountable box (PSbox) is also installed, which holds fifteen 24V power supplies \footnote{TXL 035-24S manufactured by Traco Power}.
+For the patch-panels, the readout system (see \cref{{sec:DAQ}}) as well as the interlock and detector control system (see \cref{{sec:DCS}}), one 19-inch rack mountable box (PSbox) is also installed, which holds fifteen 24V power supplies\footnote{TXL 035-24S manufactured by Traco Power}.

 Three types of printed circuit boards, the HV splitter board, the LV protection board and the 24V/6V board, were developed.
 These are mounted on the detector, directly above the tracker stations.
 The HV splitter board divides one HV channel into the four to supply the SCT modules connected to one patch-panel, corresponding to half a tracker plane.
 The LV protection board equips an integrated circuit\footnote{LTC4365 manufactured by ANALOGUE DEVICE} which protects against over-voltage possibly induced by radiation in TI12.
-The 24V/6V board is powered by the PSbox, and it is used to distribute 24V to the TIM, described in \cref{sec:TIM} and 6V to the patch-panel.
+The 24V/6V board is powered by the PSbox, and it is used to distribute 24V to the TIM boards, described in \cref{sec:TIM} and 6V to the patch-panels.